NicoOhler/Notes/Data Science and AI/Information Retrieval/Recommender Systems/Recommender Systems.md

 	+ based on explicitly modelled constraints on items
 	+ simillar to basic filtering
 	+ e.g. all all-inclusive hotels in Egypt with beach access within a certain price range...
-+ hybrid of different recommendation
++ hybrid of different recommendation paradigms